Dr. James Henderson

 Malaria Prevention for Guatemala Travel

-While there's no malaria vaccine, antimalarial medication is an important consideration for your Guatemala travel shots and health preparation.
-Malaria risk exists in rural areas below 1,500 meters elevation, particularly in the Petén region where Tikal is located.
+While there's no malaria vaccine, antimalarial medication is an important consideration.
+Malaria risk exists in rural areas below 1,500 meters elevation, particularly in the Petén region.

 Malaria Risk Areas in Guatemala: